srush/GPU-Puzzles/README.md

 Implement a kernel that computes the dot-product of `a` and `b` and stores it in `out`.
 You have 1 thread per position.
 You only need 1 global read and 1 global write per thread.

+*Note: For this problem you don't need to worry about number of shared reads.
+We will handle that challenge later.*

 ```python
 def dot_spec(a, b):